 To create components with complex geometries requiring exceptional precision, Direct Metal Laser Melting (DMLM) is the ideal approach.
 Our DMLM machines use lasers to melt layers of fine metal powder and create complex geometries with incredible precision directly from a CAD file.
 Several different machine envelope sizes — including one of the largest powder-bed metal additive systems in the world — are available to meet the needs of any industry.

 a GE additive company

-AP&C has 10+ years of experience working with major biomedical and aerospace OEM.
-AP&C is the only company able to supply the highest quality AM powder at competitive price points.
+AP&C has 10+ years of experience working with major biomedical and aerospace OEMs.
+AP&C is the only company able to supply the highest-quality AM powder at competitive prices.

-AP&C’s mission is to enable the production of high quality parts made from Titanium and other high melting points alloys in Additive Manufacturing and Powder Metallurgy processes.
-AP&C continuously invest in R&D to optimize the proprietary Advanced Plasma Atomization (APA) process to provide superior quality products at competitive process.
+AP&C’s mission is to enable the production of high-quality parts made from titanium and other high-melting-point alloys in additive manufacturing and powder metallurgy processes.
+AP&C continuously invests in R&D to optimize the proprietary Advanced Plasma Atomization (APA) process to provide superior quality products at competitive prices.

 Incorporating additive manufacturing into your production process is a journey.
 Wherever you are in that process, GE Additive’s AddWorks consultants can guide you.
 Comprised of designers, engineers and material scientists, our team of experts has developed assessments and best practices to identify the most effective way for additive technology to support your business.